Varsity Lakes

 Varsity Lakes shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Varsity Lakes has higher educational attainment than broader averages.
-Among residents aged 15+, 30.7% have university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
-Bachelor degrees are most common at 21.3%, followed by postgraduate qualifications (7.0%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 35.9% of residents aged 15+ holding such qualifications – advanced diplomas at 12.8% and certificates at 23.1%.
+Varsity Lakes has a notably high level of educational attainment among its residents aged 15 and above, with 30.7% holding university qualifications compared to the broader Queensland average of 20.6%.
+This is also higher than the SA4 region's rate of 25.4%.
+The most common university qualification in Varsity Lakes is bachelor degrees, at 21.3%, followed by postgraduate qualifications (7.0%) and graduate diplomas (2.4%).
+Vocational credentials are also prevalent, with 35.9% of residents aged 15 and above holding such qualifications.

-Educational participation is high, with 33.0% of residents currently enrolled in formal education, including 10.0% in primary education, 8.2% in secondary education, and 8.0% pursuing tertiary education.
+Advanced diplomas account for 12.8% of these, while certificates make up 23.1%.
+Educational participation in the area is high, with 33.0% of residents currently enrolled in formal education.
+This includes 10.0% in primary education, 8.2% in secondary education, and 8.0% pursuing tertiary education.

 Frequently Asked Questions - Education